The MSG Myth: Are There Really Side Effects?

-In fact, we eat about 13 grams of natural glutamate a day on average, compared to only around half a gram from MSG.
+We eat about 13 grams of natural glutamate a day on average, compared to only around half a gram from MSG.
 However, MSG is used in processed foods, so if you're eating food that's packaged, your consumption of MSG might be higher than if you're cooking from scratch.

 Contrary to popular belief, decades of research fails to support the link between MSG and these reported side effects.